-Renegade ET 180iP and ET 210iP are designed and tested in accordance with the international and European standards EN60974-1 and EN60974-10.
+Renegade ET 210iP Advanced is designed and tested in accordance with the international and European standards EN60974-1 and EN60974-10.
 On completion of service or repair work, it is the responsibility of the person(s) performing the work to ensure that the product still complies with the requirements of the above standards.